Kali in the Crypt: Stained Glass Exhibition - Bristol

 There will also be a range of workshops, demos and learning activites for all the family.

-Including Sarah Davis a stained glass artist, based in Slimbridge, Gloucestershire.
+Sarah Davis is a stained glass artist, based in Slimbridge, Gloucestershire.

-On display will also be some of the fragments of medieval and Victorian glass stored in the crypt, suspected to originate from the bombed church of St Mary le Port, together with images of stained glass from the Trusts collection of churches.
+On display will also be some of St John's fragments of surviving medieval and victorian glass, together with images of stained glass from the Trust's collection of churches and conservation reports.

 Delia Whitbread is a practising stained glass designer and maker in both the public and private field.
 She has a first degree in English and Sociology from the University of York.
 After teaching English abroad in the Far East and in London for some years, Delia retrained in etching and painting.
 In 1987 she completed an HnD course at Chelsea School of Art in Mural Design (specialising in stained glass).
 From 1987 to 1989 she attended the Royal College of Art as a student in the Visual Islamic and Traditional Art Department studying sacred geometry and iconography.

 Delia began practising as a stained glass artist, whilst also teaching architectural glass part time at Roehampton, University of Surrey in 1990.
 In 2008 Delia was awarded a PhD in the Department of Glass and Ceramics at the University of Sunderland.
 Her research involved the translation of stained glass design to digital media in order to create a large-scale facsimile of a rose window.
 She used the world wide web to co-ordinate a collaboratively designed rose window for a contemporary projection.
 The window celebrated images of female figures and a pilot project was created by 17 artists working together on line and submitting designs for discussion and approval.
-Delia now lives in Bristol since 2011 with a studio in Stokes Croft and volunteers for the Trust.
+Delia has lived in Bristol since 2011, with a studio in Stokes Croft, and volunteers at St John on the Wall.